 There are Maker Faires across the country.
 The main ones are in the Bay Area in May and New York in October.
 However there are many smaller Faires in local communities.
 Locate your nearest Maker Faire through the Maker Faire website and contact the local organizing committee to see about opportunities to participate. www.Makerfaire.com

 Are you an Amazon user?
 If so, consider making your purchases from Amazon Smile benefiting ANG on eligible purchases

 Please consider including this newsletter's information in your chapter's newsletter, or printing copies of this newsletter for members that you know who may not have ready access to a computer or who may not be receiving this information.

 Please contact us only if you have moved, changed your address, or need to update information in ANG's member database.

 This is easy to do on the Web or by email.
 On the Web, go to this page and fill in the blanks.
 Then click the "Submit Changes" button.

 To update by email, open a new message and enter this email address into the "To" line without the [ ] or spaces: database [@] needlepoint.org.

-Then copy and paste the following five lines into the message body, and finish each line with your information:
+Then copy and paste the following four lines into the message body, and finish each line with your information: